-Marko Sever has just completed postgraduate studies at the Royal Academy of Music, where he studied the organ on scholarship under Gerard Brooks, winning prizes in organ playing, and academia.
-Having previously held positions at the London Oratory and All Saints Margaret Street, he recently joined the Music Department at St Albans Cathedral, where he enjoys experiencing the day-to-day life of a busy Cathedral environment.
+Marko Sever is a graduate of the Royal Academy of Music, where he studied the organ on scholarship under David Titterington and Gerard Brooks, winning prizes in organ playing, and academia.
+Having previously held positions at St Albans Cathedral, the London Oratory, and All Saints Margaret Street, he recently joined the Music Department at Westminster Cathedral, where he enjoys experiencing the day-to-day life of a busy Cathedral environment.

 During his time in Sydney, Marko played for the Conservatorium’s Centenary Concert at the Sydney Opera House featuring Leonard Bernstein’s monumental Mass, alongside 400 singers and instrumentalists from the Conservatorium.
 He has also worked closely with the Conservatorium’s Symphony Orchestra on a number of occasions, playing Elgar's Enigma Variations, and Saint-Saëns' renowned Organ Symphony.